SNUDerek/snuderek.github.com/resume.md

 client: joint venture with VC firm

-tools: `keras`, `pytorch`
-- supervised one junior ML software engineer (duties: preliminary research, webcrawling, deployment)
+- supervised one junior ML software engineer
-- worked on data bootstrapping (webcrawling) and processing; data input methods including `wordpiece`
+- worked on data bootstrapping (webcrawling) and processing; data input methods
 - researched `seq2seq` translation methods, transfer learning for low-resource translations
-- implemented custom `keras` network for product title and composition translations
-- developed `open-NMT-py` fork for product description translations (BLEU: 28.64, cf. Google NMT: 2.05)
+- trained custom translation model (BLEU: 28.64, compared to Google Translate BLEU: 2.05)

 **NLU model serving for large-scale deployment**

-client: korean e-commerce company

-tools: `keras`, `tensorflow-serving`, `kafka`, `sklearn`, `cherrypy`, `ws4py`
+client: 에스24 (Yes24)

-- created CLI-based model trainer and exporter to train and save `tensorflow` models for `tensorflow-serving`
+- created CLI-based model trainer and exporter to train and save `tensorflow` models for deployment
-- created and deployed lightweight REST-based model server for `sklearn`-trained models
+- created and deployed lightweight REST-based model server
-- configured and deployed Dockerized `tensorflow-serving` model server
+- configured and deployed model server with Docker
-- created and deployed multiprocessed data preprocessing service that communicated with above services over kafka, websocket and REST API
-- worked with team of researchers and engineers to integrate above components into complete voice-powered navigation and search service
+- worked with ASR team to integrate NLU with STT for voice based search
+- currently available on Yes24 mobile app (as of Nov 2019)

 ## personal projects